Kanpamil/RadioInternetowe/README.md

 to do
-create server and client logic to actually communicate
+operations on queue - swap and skip interface client

 ## How to run
 1. type make in the terminal to compile project